Marklogic-retired/marklogic-data-hub/_pages/understanding/projectstructure.md

 These are the \*nix and Windows executable files to run the gradle wrapper.
 Gradle wrapper is a specific, local version of gradle.
 You can use the wrapper to avoid having to install gradle on your system.

 ## plugins folder
 This folder contains project-specific server-side modules that get deployed into MarkLogic.
-You can put any server-side files in here that you like.
+You can put any server-side files in here that you like, but the recommended location for custom modules and transforms is src/main/ml-modules; see the [ml-gradle documentation](https://github.com/marklogic-community/ml-gradle/wiki/How-modules-are-loaded) for details.

 When deployed to MarkLogic ./plugins is equivalent to the root uri **/**, so a library module at `./plugins/my-folder/my-lib.xqy` would be loaded into the modules database as `/my-folder/my-lib.xqy`.

 The only caveat is that the **entities** folder is reserved for Hub use and is treated as a special case by the deploy process.